magicgh/ML-DM-collection/README.md

-# ML Collection
+# ML&DM Collection

-Code and Assignment Collection about Machine Learning, classified by algorithms or courses.
+Code and paperwork collections about Machine Learning and Data Mining, mainly based the following courses I have taken in university.

+* Principles of Machine Learning
+* Introduction to Pattern Recognition
+* Principles of Data Mining
+* Big Geospatial Data Management and Mining

 ## License